Andersonville

 Hillside Orchards

-Fruit, chestnuts, preserves
+Fruit, chestnuts, preserves, honey

 Katherine Anne Confections

-Artisanal chocolates, caramels, marshmallows
+Artisanal chocolates, caramels, marshmallows, drinking chocolate

 Letizia’s Natural Bakery (Sorano, inc)

-Baked goods, mini pizzas, fresh pastas/gnocchi
+Baked goods, mini pizzas, fresh pastas

 Lost Larson